 Hello, I’m Wendy

-I have been working with children and families in the areas of grief, loss, separation, and trauma for more than 10 years.
-I have grown through my work in a variety of community programs including Victoria Hospice, the Cowichan Women Against Violence Society, Transition House and the Children Who Witness Abuse Program.
+I have been working with children and families in the areas of grief, loss, separation, and trauma for more than 20 years.
+I have grown through my work in a variety of community programs including Victoria Hospice, the Cowichan Women Against Violence Society Transition House and the Children Who Witness Abuse Program.
+I am grateful for my connections to the families with whom I have worked and all they have taught me over the years.

 Pronouns (she, her)